faker919/tinyc/README.md

 ## Overview

-Tinyc is tree-based interpreter for a simple programming langage for a C-like language.
+Tinyc is a tree-based interpreter for a simple programming langage for a C-like language.

 ## Goals of the project